 Now that we have everything, we’ll start breaking down the costs.
 We’re going to start with the usage-based services.
 This will allow us to calculate how much a visit costs.

 The first usage-based service in the bill is API Gateway.
 This service acts as the bridge between AWS Lambda and the internet.
-I paid $4.55 for over 1.3 million requests.
+I paid $0.54 for 537,975 requests.

 Parsing a CloudFront bill is more work because it’s broken down by region.
 But if we look at the United States region, you can see that most of the costs come from requests and bandwidth.
 Bandwidth is also going to be the larger unknown on a project since it varies depending on how much media your WordPress site has.